mrocklin/slides/pygotham-2016.md

 ### Example

-### With dask.delayed you take algorithmic control over your parallel framework
+### Dask.delayed enables users to take control and responsibility for algorithms

 <hr>

-### Immensely valuable release valve for users and developers alike
+### Valuable release valve for users and developers